michael2012z/BitBible/markdown/KJV/files/Eccl.md

 24. That which is far off, and exceeding deep, who can find it out?

-25. I applied mine heart to know, and to search, and to seek out wisdom, and the reason of things, and to know the wickedness of folly, even of foolishness and madness:I applied…: Heb.
-I and mine heart compassed
+25. I applied mine heart to know, and to search, and to seek out wisdom, and the reason of things, and to know the wickedness of folly, even of foolishness and madness:

-26. And I find more bitter than death the woman, whose heart is snares and nets, and her hands as bands: whoso pleaseth God shall escape from her; but the sinner shall be taken by her.whoso…: Heb. he that is good before God
+26. And I find more bitter than death the woman, whose heart is snares and nets, and her hands as bands: whoso pleaseth God shall escape from her; but the sinner shall be taken by her.

-27. Behold, this have I found, saith the preacher, counting one by one, to find out the account:counting…: or, weighing one thing after another, to find out the reason
+27. Behold, this have I found, saith the preacher, counting one by one, to find out the account:

 28. Which yet my soul seeketh, but I find not: one man among a thousand have I found; but a woman among all those have I not found.